ezrosent/frawk/info/performance.md

 machine.

-While the results are varied from benchmark to benchmark, I tend to find that while frawk has good performance overall, it does noticeably better the newer hardware running MacOS.
+While the results are varied from benchmark to benchmark, I tend to find that while frawk has good performance overall, it does noticeably better on the newer hardware running MacOS.
 The absolute difference in these numbers are probably due to having a newer CPU with a much higher boost clock, but I am less sure about the relative  performance differences between frawk and tsv-utils.
 One contributing factor might be frawk's use of AVX2 driving the clock rate down to a greater degree on the Broadwell-E CPU in Linux than the more recent CPU on the Mac configuration.

 ### Tools

 These benchmarks report values for a number of tools, each with slightly different intended use-cases and strengths.
-Not all of the tools are set up well to handle each intended task, but each makes an appearance in some subset of the benchmarks.
+Not all of the tools are set up well to handle each task, but each makes an appearance in some subset of the benchmarks.
 All benchmarks include `frawk`, of course; in this case both the `use_jemalloc` and `allow_avx2` features were enabled.